koktut/hexlet-psr-linter/README.md

 ./vendor/bin/psrlint -h
 ```

-You can also download the hexlet-psr-linter source and run the phpcs and phpcbf commands directly from the Git clone:
+You can also download the hexlet-psr-linter source and run the psrlint command directly from the Git clone:

 ```
 git clone https://github.com/koktut/hexlet-psr-linter.git